Literary Property and Publishing Practice

 “This is all great news.
 You are THE BEST!”– From an author-client for whom ChaseLawyers℠ negotiated a favorable film option deal.

-Whether you are an author who wants to retain the “ancillary rights” to a literary work or who needs to ensure that all foreign-language versions of your book generate royalties for you, contact ChaseLawyers℠.
+Whether you are an author who wants to maximize your rights to a literary work or who needs to ensure that all foreign-language versions of your book generate royalties for you, contact ChaseLawyers℠.
 You will discuss your needs with an experienced literary attorney committed to helping you capitalize on your hard work.

 Comprehensive Representation in Literary Matters